 Tests should use the same database engine that is used on production.

 Many programmers use some other engine.
-Common explanaition is simple: "our database is too slow, we should use some in memory database engine".
+A common explanaition is simple: “our database is too slow, we should use some in memory database engine”.
 This is not a good idea.
 This way you test the other engine, not your production one, so in fact you don’t have your application tested.

 I had this problem once.
 We had to optimize queries by settings a session variable after connecting to the database.
 That application used only the Oracle database on production.
 After setting this variable the tests failed.
 All the tests.
 It turned out that I cannot set this variable in HSQLDB, as it simply didn’t exist.
+The tests were using HSQLDB, the production was using Oracle.
 So I had to write a terrible code: check the database engine after connection and set the variable or not.